All About Neuroblastoma

 How is neuroblastoma treated?

-Because neuroblastoma is relatively rare, it is best treated at a facility by clinicians who have experience.
-If possible, children should be treated on a cooperative group clinical protocol.
+Because neuroblastoma is relatively rare, it is best treated at a facility by providers who have experience.

 Follow-up Care and Survivorship